Distant Early Warning Line: Operations

-There were three types of stations: small unmanned "gap filler stations" that were checked by ground crews only every few months during the summer; intermediate stations with only a station chief, a cook, and a mechanic; and larger stations that had a variable number of employees and may have had libraries, forms of entertainment, and other accommodations.
+There were three types of stations: small unstaffed "gap filler stations" that were checked by ground crews only every few months during the summer; intermediate stations with only a station chief, a cook, and a mechanic; and larger stations that had a variable number of employees and may have had libraries, forms of entertainment, and other accommodations.
 The stations used a number of long-range L band – emitting systems known as the AN/FPS-19.
 The "gaps" between the stations were watched by the directional AN/FPS-23 doppler radar systems, similar to those pioneered only a few years earlier on the Mid-Canada Line.
 The stations were interconnected by White Alice, a series of radio communications systems that used tropospheric scatter technology.

 For stations at the western end of the line, buildings at the deactivated Pet-4 United States Navy camp at Point Barrow were converted into workshops where prefabricated panels, fully insulated, were assembled to form modular building units 28 ft long, 16 ft wide, and 10 ft high.
 These modules were put on sleds and drawn to station sites hundreds of miles away by powerful tractors.
 Each main station had its own airstrip – as close to the buildings as safety regulations and the terrain permitted.
 Service buildings, garages, connecting roads, storage tanks, and perhaps an aircraft hangar completed the community.
 Drifting snow was a constant menace.
 Siting engineers and advance parties learned this the hard way when their tents disappeared beneath the snow in a few hours.
-The permanent "H" shaped buildings at the main stations were always pointed into the prevailing winds and their bridges built high off the ground.
+The permanent H-shaped buildings at the main stations were always pointed into the prevailing winds and their bridges built high off the ground.

 The Arctic region was frequently transited by commercial aircraft on polar routes, either flying between Europe and western North America, or between Europe and Asia using Alaska as a stopover.
 These flights would penetrate the DEW Line.
 To differentiate these commercial flights from Soviet bombers, the flight crews had to transmit their flight plan to an Air Movement Identification System (AMIS) centre at either Goose Bay, Edmonton, or Anchorage.
 These stations then passed the information on to the DEW Line.
 If an unknown flight was detected, the DEW Line station would contact AMIS to see if a flight plan might have been missed; if not, NORAD was notified.
 Military flights, including B-52 bombers, frequently operated in the polar regions and used identification friend or foe (IFF) systems to authenticate the flight.